Simeulue: 2004 Indian Ocean earthquake

 Simeulue was close to the epicenter of the 9.3 magnitude 26 December 2004 earthquake.

-On 28 March 2005, an 8.7 magnitude earthquake struck with its epicenter just off the south end of the island.
-During the earthquake, Simeulue rose at least 2 metre (6 ft) on the western coast; this left the flat top of its coral reefs above high tide.
+On 26 December 2004, an 9.1 magnitude earthquake struck with its epicenter just off the south end of the island.
+It occurred when the India oceanic tectonic plate was subducted beneath the Burma micro-plate which is a part of the Sunda plate.
+The interface between the plates resulted in large faults which is called an interpolate thrust or a megathrust.
+During the earthquake, Simeulue waters rose at least 10 meters (30 ft) on the western coast; this left the flat top of its coral reefs above high tide.
 On the east coast, the land was submerged, with seawater flooding fields and settlements.